gotenberg/gotenberg-php/README.md

 Please note that it should be the same value as defined by the `--api-trace-header` Gotenberg's property.

 The response from Gotenberg will also contain the trace header.
-In case of error, both the `Gotenberg::send` and `Gotenberg::save` methods throw a `GotenbergApiErroed` exception that provides the following method for retrieving the
+In case of error, both the `Gotenberg::send` and `Gotenberg::save` methods throw a `GotenbergApiErrored` exception that provides the following method for retrieving the
 trace:

 ```php